j-blackwell/pages/README.md

     - Implemented a module to create a relational data model in Analysis Services using the bespoke data catalogue.
   - Carbon Reporting - Internal
     - Lead initiative and developed methodology to estimate carbon emissions from Azure usage
-    - Gained approval from CEO to run a week-long well-resourced hack to  the calculations into our internal product
+    - Gained approval from CEO to run a week-long well-resourced hack to implement calculations into our internal product
 - Data Consultant (2019-2021)
   - COVID Workforce Management - Utilities
   - Zero Emissions Hack (winner) - Utilities